sunshine69/gozstd/README.md

 I looked around and found nowhere.
 I need a cross platform to do this to utilize multicore CPU. zstd does not. pzstd is not available and hard to compile on my platform.

 Thus a quick dirty code appear in here.
-To my dismay the encoder only support 2 threads?
+To my dismay the encoder only support 2 threads in stream mode?
 Well I feel it is a bit faster than run zstd thus I will keep using it lol.

 look at this benchmark :P